 - 4.4 Burn Videos from Camcorder to DVD

 - 4.6 Upload M2TS to YouTube

 - 4.10 Top Sony Camcorders

 How to Play M2TS with Plex Media Server

 "Can Plex Play M2TS files?"

-You may have the same question as above if you have a camcorder and want to watch your videos on TV.
-This article will tell you how to convert MTS/M2TS to Plex Media server supported formats and playback without any trouble.
+You may have the same question as above if you have a camcorder and watch your videos on TV.
+This article will tell you how to convert MTS/M2TS to Plex Media server supported formats and playback.

 - Part 1.
 Why Plex Media Server Cannot Play M2TS